-Are you looking for free VST plugins?
+Are you looking for high quality VST plugins which you can download and use for free?
 You’re certainly in the right place!
 On this page, you’ll find the core part of BPB – a constantly updated directory of essential freeware VST instruments and effects for Windows and Mac (formerly known as BPB Freeware Studio).
+Welcome and enjoy your stay!

-Alternatively, you can browse through all the freeware tools (including free VST plugins, free VST hosts, free audio editors, etc) which have been featured in our News section so far, by visiting the Free Software Archive on BPB.
+Alternatively, you can browse through all the freeware tools (including freeware plugins, host applications, free audio editors, etc.) which have been featured in our News section so far, by visiting the Free Software Archive on BPB.
+The archive features all the software tools which were featured on BPB, ever since the launch back in 2009!

 Part 1: Best Free VST Host Applications

-A selection of free audio editors and applications which can host VST plugins (including DAWs, sequencers, live hosts and trackers):
+A selection of free audio editors and applications which can host VST plugins.
+This section includes DAWs, sequencers, trackers, live hosts and mastering tools:

 Part 2: Best Freeware VST Effects